 Corporations that are owned by Enterprises are private corporations.
 These corporations are either set up by a CEO and have always been private corporations or they have been purchased by the enterprise from a country and changed from state corporations into private corporations.

 Private corporations are bound by the same rules as state and national corporations.
-The economy and the way business is conducted is the same.
+The way business is conducted is the same.
 Many details on how corporations function are described in the corporations document.

 Private corporations pay taxes to the country where they reside and share profits with their owner, the enterprise.
-Unlike state and national corporations, private corporations are allowed to transfer cash in and out of the corporations to the Enterprise.
-(State corporations can be supported by the country but cannot freely move cash out of the corporation to the country).
+Private corporations are allowed to transfer cash in and out of the corporations to the Enterprise.

 Private corporations also pay a percentage of their turnover to the country as a contribution for cost to the country and as an extra profit sharing with the country where they reside.